trappeur1975/ocs_projet8_todolist/README.md

 13/03/2022 : modification of tests following fixtures

-13/03/2022 : installation and configuration of doctrine-test-bundle to rollback transactions in my tests
+14/03/2022 : installation and configuration of doctrine-test-bundle to rollback transactions in my tests

+14/03/2022 : modifying userFixtures.php to use UserPasswordHasherInterface